-The Commitment Objective is the foundation stone of sales training based on the Action Selling system.
-Everything hinges on the idea that you must go into every single sales call you make with a Commitment Objective in mind.
+The Commitment Objective is the foundation stone of Action Selling.
+Everything else in the sales system hinges on the idea that you must go into every single sales call you make with a Commitment Objective in mind.

-What is a Commitment Objective, you ask?
-A C.O. is entirely different from the more familiar call objective.
+A Commitment Objective is entirely different from the more familiar sales call objective.
 You can have any number of perfectly valid call objectives when you visit a customer: conduct a needs analysis, explore opportunities to get more of the customer’s business, ensure that the customer is happy with your service—the list is endless.
 But a Commitment Objective is a different animal.

-In sales training and sales coaching based on Action Selling, salespeople learn that a Commitment Objective refers to a specific, concrete action that you want the customer to agree to take as a result of the call.
-Whatever sales skills you might bring to bear during the interaction, what do you actually want the customer to commit to DO by the end of this sales call?
+A Commitment Objective refers to a specific, concrete action that you want the customer to agree to take.
+What do you want the customer to commit to DO by the end of this sales call?

 Commitment Objectives are all about moving the sales process forward.
-Will the customer commit to taking that next step on the path toward a sale?
-The success of every call you’ll ever make hinges on the answer.
+Will the customer commit to taking that next step on the path?
+The success of every sales call you’ll ever make hinges on the answer.

-Of course, if you haven’t figured out what the next step should be, you can’t ask for the customer’s commitment.
+Of course, if you haven’t figured out what the next step should be, you can’t ask for customer commitment.
 And if you don’t ask for commitment, you won’t get it.
-Mapping out the milestones in your company’s sales process should be another key goal in sales training.
-But that’s a topic for another day.

 Don’t let competitors scoop up the pot that you left on the table.